10xJSChad/Antistasi-Wombo/README.md

 I do not care if you have problems with it. <br>
 Feel free to use it.

+There are some additional tools present in ./src, this is what they do:
+* a3builder: builds addons, linux only.
+* preprocessor: preprocesses sqf files, this is separate from and incompatible with <br>
+the standard Arma 3 preprocessor.
+You shouldn't use this unless you're prepared to <br>
+rip your hair out, it's very opinionated.

+Additionally, src/antistasi-wombo contains the scripts that need to be ran through the <br>
+preprocessor, if you change these, you have to run the preprocessor afterwards.

 ```
 Antistasi Wombo Edition
 -----------------------